vb44/SiMpLE/README.md

 * Velodyne VLP-16 using a self-created dataset
 * Livox Horizon using a self-created dataset

-The motivation stems from reducing the complexity and configuration burden of localisation and mapping algorithms.
+The motivation stems from reducing the complexity and configuration burden of localisation algorithms.

 The code is portable, easy to understand, and modify.